 Employee contacts Manager (or School Administrator/Director of Professional Services/Devolved HR) to discuss paternity leave.

-Devolved HR are informed of request for paternity leave and communicate with employee regarding forms to be completed
+Devolved HR are informed of request for paternity leave and communicate with employee regarding forms to be completed.
+Note – this does not happen in all Colleges/Schools.

 Employee completes and returns Application for Paternity Leave along with SC3 and send to Manager for authorisation